PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 `$ nano /etc/matrix-synapse/homeserver-postgres.yaml`

-Fill in the database section as follows:
+Fill in the database section as follows, commenting out the old section:
 ```
 database:
     name: psycopg2